Paduka: Construction

-The footwear is basically a sandal, which has generally a wooden sole with a post and a stub to provide grip between the big and second toes.
+The footwear is practically a sandal which generally has a wooden sole with a post and a stub to provide grip between the big and second toe.
 It does not have straps of any kind to adhere the sole to the foot, so the wearer has to actively grip the post between the two toes to keep the sandal in place while walking.

 It is also known as khadau, karrow, kharawan and karom, and used in the Indian subcontinent mostly by mendicants, saints and commoners.
 Made in the shape of the footprints, with two narrow and curved stilts, the design is specific to ensure that the principle of non-violence – practised by the saintly followers of Hindu and Jain religions – is not violated by accidental trampling of insects and vegetation.
 The Brahmins wearing such a paduka may be heard praying: "Forgive me Mother Earth the sin of injury, the violence I do, by placing my feet upon you this morning."

 Padukas made of ivory were in popular use among royalty and saints.
 Hindu religious ethos requires that the ivory be taken from elephants which died naturally or harvested from domesticated elephants, in a manner which avoids cruelty.
 People of high societal status wear padukas made of fine teak, ebony and sandalwood and inlaid with ivory or wire.
 They are also made in the shape of fish as a symbol of fertility.

 Other forms of padukas worn on special occasions may be incised with silver or of wood covered with silver plates and sometimes adorned with bells to sound upon walking.
 Bronze and brass padukas may be worn for ritual and ceremonial use.

-A unique pair of wooden padukas have their toe knobs inlaid with ivory lotus flowers and are minutely painted.
+A unique pair of wooden padukas that are minutely painted and have their toe knobs topped with ivory lotus flowers.
 At each step, a trigger mechanism in the sole signals the lotus to open from bud to blossom.
 They are also made in the shape of an hourglass or with carved toes.

 Eighteenth-century footwear used as ritual wear made of "wood with bed of sharp iron spikes" has been found.
 It is inferred that it was meant to be used to inflict pain to the wearer to demonstrate his conviction in religious forbearance of pain.